Jenniferazeng/hyphenateinc.github.io/pages/server/server_user_system.md

 ------------------------------------------------------------------------

-# REST API
+# Platform API

-Introduces the REST API that needs to be used in the integration process of the IM user system.
-The documentation details that can be tested online using the [Chat REST API](http://api-docs.easemob.com/) embedded in the documentation for online testing.
+Introduces the Platform API that needs to be used in the integration process of the IM user system.
+The documentation details that can be tested online using the [Chat Platform API](http://api-docs.easemob.com/) embedded in the documentation for online testing.

 ## Request Domain

-Chat's REST API requests for domain names from different data centers：
+Chat's Platform API requests for domain names from different data centers：

 <table border="1" cellspacing="0" bordercolor="#000000">
   <tr>
     <th>Data Center</th>
-    <th>REST API Request Address</th>
+    <th>Platform API Request Address</th>
   </tr>
   <tr>
     <td>Domestic Area 1</td>